jnuho/mkdocs/docs/deeplearning/LLM.md

 # What is LLM?

-Large Language Model (LLM) is a subset of deep learning and Generative AI.
-LLM is a type of AI model specifically designed to understand, generate, manipulate <i>human language.</i> They are trainined on vast amounts of text data and use this training to predict and generate text.
+Large Language Model (LLM), a subset of Generative AI, is a type of AI model specifically designed to understand, generate, manipulate <i>human language.</i> They are trained on vast amounts of text data and use this training to predict and generate text.

 ## Self-supervised learning

+ Self-supervised learning

 LLM is primarily trained using a form of self-supervision.
 It does not require explicit labels or annotations; instead, the model generates its own labels based on the data itself.